• Skip to primary navigation

 • Water-resistant sunscreen with UVA and UVB protection with an SPF of 30 or higher

-Certain people are more prone to developing skin cancer such as those with fair skin and light eyes or a history of sunburns, but anyone can develop a cancerous spot.
-After moving, identify a dermatologist covered by your international health insurance plan and get your skincare check-up scheduled.
+Certain people are more prone to developing skin cancer, such as those with fair skin and light eyes or a history of sunburns, but anyone can develop a cancerous spot.

 When to Treat a Sunburn at Home or Visit a Doctor

-Even if you wear sunscreen and pack a hat, sometimes, you may end up with a sunburn.
-If it’s a mild to moderate sunburn, you can treat it at home with aloe, lotion, ice, cold water and over-the-counter pain medicine such as ibuprofen if it hurts.
+Even if you wear sunscreen and pack a hat, sometimes you may end up with a sunburn.
+If it’s mild to moderate, you can treat it at home with aloe, lotion, ice, cold water, and over-the-counter pain medicine such as ibuprofen.
 You should also drink extra water and avoid the sun until your burn fully heals.

 Skin Care in a Humid Climate

-If you move to a warm climate, there’s a good chance you’ll encounter some sticky, humid air.
-With steamy air comes more moisture and more threats to the skin such as mosquitos and other bugs or something as simple as chafing from damp clothes on the skin.
+If you move to a warm climate, there’s a good chance you’ll encounter sticky, humid air.
+With steamy air comes more moisture and more threats to the skin, such as mosquitoes and other bugs, or chafing from damp clothes on the skin.

 While preparing to move to a humid climate, make sure to bring bug spray and long, lightweight clothing to protect your skin from potential pests.
-After spending a lot of time outdoors, check your body for any potential bites or irritations from encountering the elements.
-If you experience any side effects from a skin irritant such as a fever or an oozing bite, you should seek medical care.
+After spending time outdoors, check your body for any potential bites or irritations from encountering the elements.
+If you experience any side effects from a skin irritant, such as a fever or an oozing bite, seek medical care.

 With long clothing, however, you should choose moisture-wicking fabrics to avoid skin conditions such as a yeast infection under the armpits or other areas that collect moisture.
-You should also make sure to rinse your body and cleanse your face each day to remove any built-up oils and moisture on the skin to avoid other infections.
+You should also make sure to rinse your body and cleanse your face each day.
+This helps remove any built-up oils and moisture on the skin to avoid other infections.

-You should also plan to drink more water than usual because your body may sweat more than you’re used to, especially if you move from a cooler or more temperature climate.
+Drinking more water than usual is important because your body may sweat more than you’re used to, especially if you move from a cooler to a warmer climate.

 Cold Weather Skin Care

-In the cold, it’s important to stay hydrated by drinking a lot of water.
-Every day, or maybe even multiple times a day, you should lotion your full body including your face to protect its moisture barrier.
-You should especially focus on any pieces of skin you may expose outside such as the hands and nose.
+It’s important to stay hydrated in the cold by drinking a lot of water.
+Every day, or even multiple times a day, you should lotion your full body, including your face, to protect your skin's moisture barrier.
+You should especially focus on any pieces of skin you may expose outside, such as the hands and nose.

 Sometimes, a cold environment with snow still poses threats from the sun as well.
 The snow can reflect the rays, so you should take some of the same precautions you would at a hot beach.